katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 > ## What do you need?
 >
 > - Does opening and analysing your research data require some specific operating system and/or software tools?
-> - Does it require some specific versions of common software tools?
+> - Does your analysis run only on a specific processor architecture (arm vs amd/x86)?
 >
 {: .discussion}